 Goodness, Vienna has so many.
 All the popular venues continue their concert programmes through late November and December.

-However, here are some Christmas-themed highlights from the major concert & church locations, as well as details of some smaller and seasonal venues.
+However, here are Christmas-themed highlights from the major concert & church locations at the time of writing (late December, 2024), as well as details of some smaller and seasonal venues.

 The Musikverein